Part 11: HAL_GPIO_WritePin and TogglePin — Making Pins Move

 GPIOx->ODR ^= GPIO_Pin; // 异或操作翻转对应位

-The property of the XOR operation is: XOR with 0 keeps the bit unchanged, XOR with 1 flips it.
-So ODR ^= GPIO_PIN_13 only flips bit 13 of the ODR, leaving all other bits unaffected.
+The XOR operation has the property that XORing with 0 leaves a bit unchanged, while XORing with 1 flips it.
+Therefore, ODR ^= GPIO_PIN_13 only flips bit 13 of the ODR, leaving other bits unaffected.

-⚠️ Warning: Unlike the BSRR, TogglePin's "read-modify-write" operation is not atomic.
-If an interrupt occurs between reading the ODR and writing it back, and the ISR also modifies another pin on the same port, problems could theoretically arise.
-However, for a simple scenario like LED blinking, there's no need to worry — LEDs don't require atomicity guarantees.
+⚠️ Note: Unlike BSRR, the "read-modify-write" operation of TogglePin is not atomic.
+If an interrupt occurs between the read and write of the ODR, and the interrupt service routine (ISR) modifies other pins on the same port, issues could theoretically arise.
+However, for simple scenarios like LED blinking, there is no need to worry—LEDs do not require atomicity guarantees.

 HAL_Delay — The Source of Time

-LED blinking requires a delay, and we use HAL_Delay():
+LED blinking requires a delay, so we use HAL_Delay():

-This is why main.cpp must call HAL_Init() first — without it, SysTick isn't configured, HAL_Delay() won't work at all, and your program will be stuck in the delay function forever.
+This is why we must call HAL_Init() first in main.cpp—without it, SysTick is not configured, HAL_Delay() will not work at all, and your program will hang inside the delay function forever.

-Now let's combine all the HAL APIs we've covered and write a complete C-style LED blink program.
-This is the full "pure HAL approach" demonstration in the entire series, and it serves as the starting point for our upcoming C++ refactoring:
+Now, let's combine all the HAL APIs we discussed and write a complete C-style LED blinking program.
+This serves as a full demonstration of the "pure HAL approach" in this series and acts as the starting point for our subsequent C++ refactoring:

 #include "stm32f1xx_hal.h"